 Visiting Conway safely

 Conway National Park lies on the Central Queensland coast, between Airlie Beach and Shute Harbour.
 Turn off the Bruce Highway just north of Proserpine, or 65km south of Bowen, then travel 26km to Airlie Beach.
-Do not take the turnoff to Conway Beach as there is no access to the park from Conway township.

 If you are planning to access the park's undeveloped southern end by boat, be aware that boating restrictions apply.
 See the Great Barrier Reef Marine Park Authority for further information.